lucifer-mrngzar/OS-A5-Process-Synchronization-using-xv6/README.md

 Consumer
 ```

-The implementation also demonstrates why mutual exclusion alone is insufficient for the bounded-buffer problem: **availability of resources must also be synchronized.**
+The implementation demonstrates why mutual exclusion alone is insufficient for the bounded-buffer problem: **availability of resources must also be synchronized.**

 ---